T'ai Chi Chuan: intermediate

 What is the course about?

-You will learn a sound grounding in the Yang family-style long-form T'ai Chi Chuan (TCC) syllabus leading onto including Push Hands, Da Lu, application and Chi Kung, exercises that will enable you to calm and relax your body-mind.
+You will learn a sound grounding in the Yang family-style long-form T'ai Chi Chuan (TCC) syllabus to build a sound foundation to lead onto post form practices e.g. Push Hands, Da Lu, application and Chi Kung, exercises that will enable you to calm and relax your body-mind.
 Improve, co-ordinate and integrate your whole body power and intent for health well-being and application.
-As an intermediate course some background in Yang style TCC is expected (at least of the first section of the form), though the focus will be on teaching to the individual so varying levels can be positively accommodated and some time will be spent on form correction and improvement.
+As an intermediate course some background in Yang style TCC is expected (at least of the first section of the hand form), though the focus will be on teaching to the individual so varying levels can be positively accommodated and some time will be spent on form correction and improvement.

 What will we cover?